05kashyap/IntelliCare/README.md

 curl -H "Accept: application/json" http://127.0.0.1:8000/api/dashboard/stats/
 ```

+---

 ## Support & Contributing

 This system provides a robust foundation for a suicide prevention hotline with AI integration.
 The admin dashboard gives you comprehensive visibility into calls, risk assessments, and memories stored by your AI agent.

 For questions or contributions, please refer to the project documentation or contact the development team.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.